Pacific Fur Company: Assistance in exploration

 Chinookans were highly important in company explorations of the Pacific Coast.
 In particular, they were instrumental in finding a suitable location for what became Fort Astoria.
 In early April 1811 McDougall and David Stuart visited Comcomly, who advised them not to return to the Columbia River as it was then quite tumultuous.
-The two men didn't listen and shortly afterward their canoe capsized in the river.
+The two men did not listen and shortly afterward their canoe capsized in the river.
 The "timely succor" of Comcomly and his villagers ensured the partners were saved before they drowned.
 After recuperating there for three days, they returned to the PFC camp.

 Additional services tendered was the relaying information from more distant peoples to the Astorians.
 Reports were circulated by them in late April 1811 of a trade post maintained by white men in the interior.
 This was correctly conjectured by PFC employees to be their NWC rivals, later found to be Spokane House.
 Departing on 2 May, McKay led Robert Stuart, Franchère, Ovide de Montigny and a number of voyaguers up the Columbia, with Clatsop noble Coalpo acting as guide and interpreter.
 The following day they explored the Cowlitz River and soon encountered a large canoe flotilla of Cowlitz warriors.
 McKay was able to request a parlay, during which the Cowlitz stated they were armed for combat against the nearby Skilloot Chinookan village near the river mouth.
 Reaching the Dalles on 10 May, no trade station was found at the important fishery.
 Due to Coalpo's fear of reprisal from his enemies among the Wasco and Wishram, the party went back to Fort Astoria, returning on 14 May.